akhilcjose/miniature-adventure/index.md

 # Welcome to My Blog!

-Hello, and welcome to my personal blog.
-Here, I share insights, tutorials, and experiences related to:
+Hello, and welcome to my blog.
+Here, I share insights, and experiences related to:

 - **Programming and Development**
 - **Computer Networks and Protocols**
-- **Deep Learning Assignments**
+- **Deep Learning**
 - **Hobbies and Interests** like hiking, table tennis, and video games.

 ## Latest Posts
 Below, you'll find my most recent posts.
-Click on a title to read more!
+Click on the title to read more!

 ## About Me
 My name is **Akhil Chuliyat Jose**, and I'm a Master's student in International Software Systems Science at the University of Bamberg.
-I have experience in software development, Android app creation, and exploring the fascinating world of **AI and software quality management**.
+I have experience in software development, mobile application, and exploring the fascinating world of **AI and software quality management**.

 Feel free to explore, and thank you for visiting!